Hayward Hills and Five Canyons CERT Training

 The Fairview Fire District in partnership with the City of Hayward uses a high-speed mass communications device that when you sign up, will automatically contact individuals or groups using multiple communication lines to call home, cellular and/or work telephones alerting participants in this free program.

-Should a large scale emergency occur in your community or larger Bay Area, city personnel can notify participating residents in a matter of minutes.
+Should a large scale emergency occur in your community or greater Bay Area, Fire Department personnel can notify participating residents in a matter of minutes.
 If phone lines are busy, the Code Red notification system will redial those numbers at a predetermined number of attempts to make contact.
-If an answering machine picks up thecal, the emergency message will be left on the machine.
+If an answering machine picks up the call, the emergency message will be left on the machine.

 Notifications will consist of incident specific information, personalized messages or life-saving instructions to the community.
-The City of Hayward with this program, also uses a desktop mapping interface or GIS (Geographic Information System), indicating street-level maps with phone data to notify selected areas, including homes, businesses, and schools in addition for the use of evacuations or ‘shelter-in- place’.
+The Fire Department, with this program, also uses a desktop mapping interface or GIS (Geographic Information System), indicating street-level maps with phone data to notify selected areas, including homes, businesses, and schools of evacuations or ‘shelter-in- place’ alerts

 Sign Up Here!